Ethan1709/holbertonschool-printf/README.md

 #### Requirements

 - Files are compiled on Ubuntu 20.04 LTS, using gcc
-- My code is using the Betty style.
+- Our code is using the Betty style.
 It's the style required by Holberton School in C
 - Not using global variables
 - No more than 5 functions per files
 - All my prototypes are included in the header file called ***main.h***
-- All our code is pushed and validated on github using git add, git command -m, and git push
+- All our code is pushed and validated on github using git add, git commit -m, and git push

 ## Exemples